thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 And you should see something like this.

 ![](https://i.imgur.com/0geGsbQ.png)

+**NOTE:** In PostgreSQL, all databases contain a `public` schema which in turn contains tables, among other things.

 To verify the table was created with the correct columns, run the following command.